webmastersmith/notes/Databases/SQL/SQL_Regex_Function_Logic_Sort.md

 SELECT column_name, aggregateFunction FROM table_name GROUP BY column_name ORDER BY aggregateFunction_results asc;

 -- group all state populations and order.
 SELECT state, sum(population) AS pop from cities GROUP BY state ORDER BY pop desc;

+-- return name, year, duration of longest album.
+SELECT a.name AS Name, a.release_year AS 'Release Year', sum(s.length) AS Duration FROM albums a JOIN songs s ON s.album_id = a.id
+GROUP BY a.name, a.release_year
+ORDER BY Duration DESC LIMIT 1

 ```

 # Functions